useblocks/bazel-drives-sphinx/README.rst

 ======================

-This project demonstrates how to use Bazel to collect reStructuredText (RST) files from various components and generate a Sphinx documentation project.
+This project demonstrates how to use Bazel to collect reStructuredText (RST) files from various components and generate a Sphinx documentation project with multi-project support and cross-project traceability.

 That enables modular requirement tracing with `Sphinx-Needs <https://sphinx-needs.readthedocs.io>`__ in large scale build setups in which Bazel decides about the inclusion or exclusion of components to the overall build.